d3v4s/jogger/README.md

 # Jogger
 Java Library -- Logger for Java

-Jogger is a Java library to gets the logs of an application.
+Jogger is a Java library to implements the logs on a application.

 <h2>Classes</h2>
 This library contains three Classes for managing logs: